- Faculty and Staff

-The School Psychology program offers coursework leading to the Education Specialist (EdS) degree, which is a specialized academic degree falling between the master’s and doctoral degree in number of credit hours.
+The School Psychology program at Central Washington University offers coursework leading to the Education Specialist (EdS) degree, which is a specialized academic degree falling between the master’s and doctoral degree in number of credit hours.
 In addition to the EdS degree, successful completion of the program leads to residency-level Washington State Education Staff Associate (ESA) certification as a school psychologist, which prepares you to assume positions in public school systems in the state of Washington and related agencies.
 The EdS is the entry level degree required for school psychologist certification in most states throughout the country.
-In addition, because the School Psychology program is approved by the National Association of School Psychologists, graduates are eligible for the Nationally Certified School Psychologist credential (NCSP).
+In addition, because the School Psychology program is approved by the National Association of School Psychologists.
+Graduates are eligible for the Nationally Certified School Psychologist credential (NCSP).

 In addition to on-campus coursework, students complete a number of service learning and practicum experiences in public school settings.
 For the internship (third-year), students work full-time in a public school setting under the supervision of both a field-based and university supervisor.
 The program will work with students to find a beneficial internship placement.
 Students have completed internships throughout the state of Washington as well as across the country.

 The School Psychology Training Program at Central Washington University is committed to training professionals who have expertise in both psychology and education and are committed to applying best practices to support all children in their learning and development.
 This training is accomplished through a competency based, scientist-practitioner model, which envisions school psychologists as professionals who engage in data-oriented problem solving using the best scientific methods and best practices.
 In addition, the scientist-practitioner model emphasizes training in basic research methods as well as how to apply research in applied settings.
 Students have the option of completing a research thesis or participating in faculty-led research teams that conduct applied school psychology projects, many in local school districts.
 Please see the faculty webpages for information on faculty-led research initiatives.